gradle/gradle-talks/talks/javascript/src/slides/05-summary.md

 Not a lot of out of the box magic for JavaScript right now.

 Gradle's flexibility makes it a capable environment for building your own JS automation.

+Simple to wrap specialised JS tools like GruntJS.

 JavaScript is an important future platform for Gradle.